BenK03/Snap-Stash/docs/specs.md

 - The system will utilize Redis for caching to ensure low latency and fast retrieval.

 ### 2.5.
 Maintainability
-- The codebase should aim for high cohesion and low coupling, to ensure future updates are easy to manage.
+- The codebase should aim for high cohesion and low coupling to ensure future updates are easy to manage.

 ### 2.6.
 Security
 - Access control must be enforced for privacy storage feature and through OAuth for account verification.

+### 2.7.
+Deployment & Environment
+- Application must be fully containerized via Docker to ensure the system can run locally on all machines.